My French recipes chapter has yet again gotten a little prettier because I just added this savory sweet crepes suzette recipe to it.

 French Crepes Suzette Recipe

 I love the fancy look these butter and orange soaked folded crepes have but don’t let that fool you.
-Hard to make?
-Until you see how easy it is to make this delicious dessert.
+Do you really think that these are way too hard to make?
+Then you just wait until you see how easy it is to make this delicious dessert.

-And the best part: you can prepare this dessert in advance.
+And you haven’t even heard the best part of it: you can prepare this dessert in advance.
 Bake the crepes and then assemble the orange sauce in a frying pan.
 Store everything in the fridge.
 Max 10 minutes is all you need to finish this dessert: warm the folded crepes through in the simmering orange sauce and done.

 For The Crepes